solhuebner/PCA9685-Arduino/README.md

 #### Device Initialization

 Additionally, a call is expected to be provided to the library class object's `init(...)` or `initAsProxyAddresser()` methods, commonly called inside of the sketch's `setup()` function.
 The `init(...)` method allows one to set the module's driver mode, enabled/disabled output settings, channel update mode, and phase balancer scheme, while the `initAsProxyAddresser()` method allows one to setup the object as a proxy addresser (see examples for sample usage).
 These methods also begin the supplied Wire instance.
-The default init values of the library, if left unspecified, is `PCA9685_OutputDriverMode_TotemPole`, `PCA9685_OutputEnabledMode_Normal`, `PCA9685_OutputDisabledMode_Low`, `PCA9685_ChannelUpdateMode_AfterStop`, and `PCA9685_PhaseBalancer_None` which seems to work for most of the PCA9685 breakouts on market, but should be set according to your specific integration.
+The default init values of the library, if left unspecified, is `PCA9685_OutputDriverMode_TotemPole`, `PCA9685_OutputEnabledMode_Normal`, `PCA9685_OutputDisabledMode_Low`, `PCA9685_ChannelUpdateMode_AfterStop`, and `PCA9685_PhaseBalancer_None` which seems to work for most of the PCA9685 breakouts on market, but should be set according to your setup.

 See Section 7.3.2 of the datasheet for more details.